 Hoya

 Hoya, based in Japan since 1941, is a leading manufacturer of high-quality optical filters for photography.
-Known for UV, polarizing, ND, and specialty filters like Starscape, Hoya offers innovative solutions with multi-layer coatings and water-repellent properties.
+Known for its UV, polarizing, ND, and specialty filters such as Starscape, Hoya offers innovative solutions with multi-layer coatings and water-resistant properties.
 The brand stands for precision, durability, and excellent image quality.

-Hoya Corporation, founded in Tokyo in 1941 as Japan's first specialized manufacturer of optical glass, is a global company that has made a name for itself through innovations in optics.
-In addition to contact lenses, eyeglass lenses, and medical optics, Hoya is one of the world's leading manufacturers of camera lens filters.
+Hoya Corporation, founded in Tokyo in 1941 as Japan's first specialist manufacturer of optical glass, is a globally operating company renowned for its innovations in optics.
+In addition to contact lenses, spectacle lenses, and medical optics, Hoya is one of the world's leading manufacturers of camera lens filters.
 Through its subsidiary Kenko Tokina Co., Ltd., which handles the worldwide distribution of Hoya filters, the brand offers a wide range of products for amateur and professional photographers.
 Hoya filters are known for their high optical quality, robust construction, and advanced technologies that enhance image quality and protect lenses.

 Product Portfolio

-Hoya offers a wide range of filters for different photographic needs, available in round (screw-on) and square formats (e.g., Sq100 system) and sizes from 37 mm to 105 mm:
+Hoya offers a wide variety of filters for diverse photographic needs, available in round (screw-in) and square formats (e.g., Sq100 system) and in sizes from 37 mm to 105 mm:

-UV and protective filters: Series such as the HD Mk II Protector and FUSION Antistatic absorb UV light, protect lenses from scratches, and offer water and oil repellency.
-The Alpha II Protector is an entry-level model with a simple multi-layer coating.
+UV and Protective Filters: Series such as the HD Mk II Protector and FUSION Antistatic absorb UV light, protect lenses from scratches, and offer water- and oil-repellent properties.
+The Alpha II Protector is an entry-level model with a simple multi-coating.

 Specialty Filters: